jaramirez10/jramirez-clock/README.md

 # jramirez-clock
- All files pertaining to my design of a working clock as part of Google's Hardware Product Sprint Program.
+ This repository contains all files pertaining to my design of a PCB clock as part of Google's Hardware Product Sprint program.

- Documentation is forthcoming!